Let us answer your frequently asked questions!

 Located off NW Eastman Pkwy in between NE Divison St and NW 3rd St. We’re inside of Snap Fitness, next door to the PetSmart.
 Head inside and the front desk will tell you where to go.

-Do you require appointments?
+Do we require appointments?

 Yes, we require that you set up an appointment with us so we can make sure to accommodate you.
 Our office does offer mobile services for some of the employers that we work with directly.
 Additionally, we find that working on an appointment basis minimizes your wait time to expedite your appointment.